Katerynakulik/yoga/README.md

 ---

-## 📋 Features
+## 📋 Built With
-- 📖 Introduction to Yoga
-- 🖼️ Image gallery of yoga poses
-- 🏙️ Pages with top 3 studios for Berlin, Paris, and Dublin
-- 📬 Contact form with success page
-- 🌍 Multi-page structure for easy navigation
+- HTML5
+- CSS3
+- [Bootstrap 5](https://getbootstrap.com/) – used for responsive layout, grid system, and components

 ---